phirestalker/beets-oldestdate/README.md

-# beets-oldest-date
+# beets-oldestdate
 Beets plugin that fetches oldest recording or release date for each track.
-Originally based on beets-recordingdate by tweitzel.
+Originally based on `beets-recordingdate` by tweitzel.

 # Installation
 Clone repo and run `python setup.py install`